oracle-livelabs/database/23cfree/sql-23c-features/sql-23c-features.md

     ```

 3. Similarly, we can use this feature to create tables, if they do not already exist.
 Let's go ahead and create that DEPT table.
+    >NOTE: Any trailing numbers when pasting these into the terminal will not effect the command.select
     ```
     <copy>
     CREATE TABLE IF NOT EXISTS DEPT